 Who is this event for?

-This event is designed for anyone who has a degree and is interested in teaching – particularly those who are considering starting their teacher training in September 2018.
+This event is designed for anyone who has a degree and is interested in teaching – particularly those who are considering starting teacher training in September 2020.

 What to expect: